rej0gam/trident-vision-demo/README.md

 </p>

 Before running ReID, users can preview their uploaded video.
-In the GIF example below, the system is simply showing the uploaded video while allowing you to adjust parameters in the configuration sidebar.
+In the GIF example above, the system is simply showing the uploaded video while allowing you to adjust parameters in the configuration sidebar.

 > ***Note***: Once you press Play, the parameters become locked.
 This is due to Streamlit’s event loop: each frame is processed in a continuous loop, which prevents changes from being applied mid-run.
 If parameters were modified while the loop was active, Streamlit would either throw an error or restart the process.